metagraph-dev/metagraph/docs/user_guide/types.rst

 ``_compute_concrete_properties`` must be written to compute those properties for a given object.

 Finally, it is recommended to write the ``assert_equal`` method for comparing two data objects of this type.
-Doing so allows these objects to be used while testing.
+Doing so allows these objects to be used in testing.

 Core Types
 ----------